 School-based committees made up of supervisors and teachers will interview candidates.
 The committee is not required to interview all applicants.
 It will make a hiring recommendation, but the final decision rests with the principal.
 If you’re successful, the hiring principal will enter you into his or her Galaxy budget and you’ll receive a printed contract, which both you and the principal will sign, which makes the transfer official.
 Your current principal will be notified by the system at that point.

-You don’t need a release from your current principal during the transfer period of April 19 to Aug.
-8 to accept a position elsewhere.
+You don’t need a release from your current principal while the transfer period is open to accept a position elsewhere.
 If you are offered a position after that date, the transfer cannot be completed unless you are released by your current principal.
 The plan places no limits on the percentage of staff who may transfer out of the same school.

 If you apply for many positions and are not contacted or have had no opportunity to interview, please call the UFT at 212-331-6311.